lib-uoguelph-ca/dspace-csv-archive/readme.md

 -------------------
 * The first row should be your header, which defines the values you're going to provide.
 * Only one column is mandatory: 'files'.
 Files can be organized in any way you want, just provide the proper path relative to the CSV file's location.
+* Add one column for each metadata element (eg: dc.title)
 * The order of the columns does not matter.
-* Add one column for each metadata element (eg: dc.title)
 * Only dublin core metadata elements are supported (for now).
+* Use the fully qualified dublin core name for each element (eg dc.contributor.author).
 * Languages can be specified by leaving a space after the element name and then listing the language.
 * Separate multiple values for an element by semi-colons (;).
 * If your metadata value has a comma in it, put some quotes around it.
 Eg: "Roses are red, violets are blue".